 The Data Science Research Group at the Department of Computer and Systems Sciences (DSV) of Stockholm University focuses on core data science resarch as well as on application areas where data science can assist in providing useful insights for decision making.
 The group focuses on the formulation of novel data science problems and the development of algorithmic methods and methodological workflows for achieving scalable solutions in core application areas within social sciences and humanities.

 The group has three main focus research themes: sequential and temporal mining, explainable and federated learning, and machine learning applications.
 For a comprehensive list of our research topics please visit our research page.

-[Half-Time Seminar of Zhendong Wang] Our PhD Student Zhendong Wang will have his half-time seminar on “Counterfactual Explanations for Complex and Temporally Ordered Data” on the 6th of October 2022 at 13:00.
-The half-time seminar consists of a presentation by the doctoral student and a question and answers session involving the half-time committee, Allan Tucker, Pedro Pereira Rodrigues, and Rahim Rahmani.
+[Half-Time Seminar of Alejandro Kuratomi] Our PhD Student Alejandro Kuratomi will have his half-time seminar on “Improving Machine Learning Interpretability - Algorithms and Applications” on the 9th of November 2022 at 10:00.
+The half-time seminar consists of a presentation by the doctoral student and a question and answers session involving the half-time committee, Eirini Ntoutsi and Rahim Rahmani.

 SPV (Swedish Pensions Agency)